-Galley Kitchen provides charm and functionality.
-High-end appliances, deep counters for the home chef.
-Perfect flow to elegant dining indoors, or entertaining under the stars.
+A galley kitchen provides charm and functionality with high-end appliances and deep counters for the home chef.
+There’s a perfect flow from dining indoors to entertaining under the stars.

 The Master Bedroom — Sweet!
 When the current owner, a British Investor, sought a property in Los Angeles, he was looking for the iconic Hollywood home.
 Luxury and size were a given.